Intermediate15 min readMaterial Handling

 Mitsubishi Function Blocks Example for Conveyor Systems

 Complete working example demonstrating Function Blocks implementation for Conveyor Systems using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 (* Mitsubishi GX Works2/GX Works3 - Conveyor Systems Control *)